 Time Required

 Five minutes daily for at least a week.
-Evidence suggests that mindfulness increases the more you practice it.
+Research suggests that mindfulness increases the more you practice it.

 How to Do It

 - Touching: Turn the raisin over between your fingers, exploring its texture.
-Maybe do this with your eyes closed if that enhances your sense of touch.
+Try doing this with your eyes closed if that enhances your sense of touch.

 - Smelling: Hold the raisin beneath your nose.
-With each inhalation, take in any smell, aroma, or fragrance that may arise.
+With each breath in, take in any smell, aroma, or fragrance that may arise.
 As you do this, notice anything interesting that may be happening in your mouth or stomach.

 - Placing: Now slowly bring the raisin up to your lips, noticing how your hand and arm know exactly how and where to position it.
 Gently place the raisin in your mouth; without chewing, noticing how it gets into your mouth in the first place.
 Spend a few moments focusing on the sensations of having it in your mouth, exploring it with your tongue.

 - Tasting: When you are ready, prepare to chew the raisin, noticing how and where it needs to be for chewing.
-Then, very consciously, take one or two bites into it and notice what happens in the aftermath, experiencing any waves of taste that emanate from it as you continue chewing.
+Then, very consciously, take one or two bites into it and notice what happens in the aftermath.
+Place close attention to any waves of taste that come from it as you continue chewing.
 Without swallowing yet, notice the bare sensations of taste and texture in your mouth and how these may change over time, moment by moment.
-Also pay attention to any changes in the object itself.
+Also pay attention to any changes in the raisin itself.

-- Swallowing: When you feel ready to swallow the raisin, see if you can first detect the intention to swallow as it comes up, so that even this is experienced consciously before you actually swallow the raisin.
+- Swallowing: When you feel ready to swallow the raisin, see if you can first notice the urge to swallow as it comes up, so that even this is experienced consciously before you actually swallow the raisin.

 - Following: Finally, see if you can feel what is left of the raisin moving down into your stomach, and sense how your body as a whole is feeling after you have completed this exercise.